 - Use the online version of the EEA(PR) form.
 Students cannot use the online version of the form if they are reliant on a family member to support them financially or financially responsible for other family members.
 After completing the form and paying the application fee, you will need to print out the form and send it to the Home Office.
 If applying online, you may wish to use the European passport return service offered by Cambridgeshire Council.
 This service allows the Council to check your passport and hand it straight back to you without the need for you to submit it with your other application documents

 However you apply, you will need to pay the £65 fee.

-As part of your application you will need to outline on a separate sheet absences from the UK during the 5 year period to demonstrate to the Home Office that you have not broken continuity of residence in the UK during the qualifying period.
+As part of your application you will need to declare any absences of more than 6 months in any 12 months of the qualifying period.
 Continuity is broken if an individual has spent more than 6 months outside of the UK at any one time.
 The 5 year period would start again from your return to the UK after a period of more than 6 months abroad

 If you have been abroad for 6 months or more as part of your course (i.e for fieldwork) the caseworker may consider whether discretion would be appropriate.
 You should provide documentation to show that the absence was part of your studies and authorised by the institution.